-A lot of discussions has happened already.
+A lot of discussions have happened already.
 You may not start your company as of now.
 However, let me tell you that 85% of businessmen fail in their business because they don't do any market research.
-Nothing stops you from doing market research while in the job.
+Nothing stops you from doing market research while on the job.
 It can be off-job activity.

-First, you do some course on how to do market research.
+First, you do some courses on how to do market research.
 You do the research on the following points:

 a) Who will be my customers?
 What is their profile?
 Where are they located?